-Welcome to Jesus Meets a Poor Man and a Rich Man, our story for February 24, about Jesus’ encounter with the blind beggar on the side of the road and then with Zacchaeus.
+Welcome to Jesus Meets a Poor Man and a Rich Man, our story about Jesus’ encounter with the blind beggar on the side of the road and then with Zacchaeus.
 These stories can be found in Luke 18:35-19:9.

 I wrote this story script to give the children a Godly Play style lesson in which they could see that both poor and rich people were important to Jesus and greatly needed his healing in their lives.